Firewalls in Computer Networking

-Firewalls come in all shapes and sizes from big bits of hardware costing thousands of dollars to a piece of free software.
-Put simply, firewalls inspect packets and allow them through or drop them based on a set of rules.
+Firewalls come in all shapes and sizes from big bits of hardware costing thousands of dollars, to a piece of free software.
+Firewalls inspect packets and allow them through or drop them based on a set of rules.
 Firewalls may be for a specific device (e.g. the built-in Windows firewall), a whole network (such as a hardware firewall at the edge of an enterprise network) or a web application (for example hosted on cloud infrastructure).

 Firewalls can have a range of features.
 Which you need will depend on the network, device or application you are seeking to defend.

-Packet filtering – allowing or dropping packets based on basic network and transport layer information such as IP address, protocol (e.g. ICMP, TCP, UDP) or port (e.g. port 80 for HTTP traffic).
+- Packet filtering – allowing or dropping packets based on network and transport layer information such as IP address, protocol (e.g. ICMP, TCP, UDP) or port (e.g. port 80 for HTTP traffic).

 Over time, firewalls have become more and more advanced and today integrate a wide range of features.
-Initially firewalls only provided basic packet filtering but today it is possible to buy ‘next generation firewalls’ incorporating all of the functionality outlined above.
-The most advanced devices will perform deep packet inspection (DPI) and include functionality found in intrusion detection / intrusion prevention systems (IDS/IPS).
-This may include using signatures to identify malicious traffic patterns and then actively blocking the traffic.
+Historically, firewalls only provided basic packet filtering, but today it is possible to buy ‘next-generation firewalls’ incorporating all of the functionality outlined above.
+The most advanced devices will perform deep packet inspection (DPI) and include functionality found in intrusion detection/intrusion prevention systems (IDS/IPS).
+IPS capabilities may include using signatures to identify malicious traffic patterns and then actively blocking the traffic.
 This kind of protection may catch threats such as a Denial of Service (DOS) Attack or malware on the network which is trying to ‘call out’ to the internet.